thuguerre/WebSiteQuickAddingForTodoist/README.md

 *You can have more information about testing an extension on [this page](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension).*

 Do not hesitate to click on Extension `Debug` button to have a look at the extension's logs.

+#### Under your Chrome browser

+- Open `chrome://extensions/` tab
+- Activate `Developer mode`
+- Click on `Load non packed extension`
+- Choose `BrowserExtension` directory

 # Resources

 - [Todoist REST API Documentation](https://developer.todoist.com/rest/v1/#create-a-new-task), for Task Add Service
 - [Todoist Sync API Documentation](https://developer.todoist.com/sync/v8/#authorization), for Todoist Authorization Flow, based on OAuth protocol
 - [Browser Extension Mozilla Documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension)